westerlund/SwiftGIF/README.md

     pod "SwiftGIF"

+## Todo

+- [ ] Thread support
+- [ ] Better documentation

 ## Author

 Simon Westerlund, s@simonwesterlund.se

 ## License

-SwiftGIF is available under the MIT license.
+SwiftGIF is available under the WTFPL license.
 See the LICENSE file for more info.